This condition can occur in men at any age, but it’s most common in these populations:

 - Adults: Enlarged male breasts occur more often in men over 50.
 As they age, the body produces less testosterone, and it may have more fat that boosts estrogen production.

 There are many reasons men get gynecomastia, but imbalances of estrogen and testosterone are most common.
 Some conditions that cause breast enlargement in men are:

 Some men also get gynecomastia from taking steroids, and the problem may disappear once the patient stops taking these medications.

 Your doctor will perform a medical evaluation to determine if you have gynecomastia and check your medical and family history.
 Blood tests, a breast ultrasound, and a mammogram may be used to confirm the diagnosis.

 Dr. Smita R. Ramanadham is a double board-certified plastic surgeon who can improve the appearance of your chest with gynecomastia.
-She also can perform many other related procedures in the New Jersey, New York City, and Tri-state areas.
+She also can perform many other related procedures in the New Jersey.

 The procedure may vary somewhat by the patient, but gynecomastia usually involves these steps: